 Do Cats Detect an Impending Heart Attack?

 A cat may not understand what is happening when a human has a heart attack.
 They may not even notice any symptoms, beyond grimaces of pain.
-However, adopting a feline can greatly reduce your risks of experiencing heart failure, according to WebMD.
+However, adopting a feline can greatly reduce your risk of experiencing heart failure.

 Can Cats Tell When a Human is Pregnant?

 We have previously mentioned that cats pick up on hormonal changes in their owners.
 Well, very few things can impact upon human hormones than pregnancy.
 As the body is flooded with estrogen, progesterone and chorionic gonadotropin, feline senses go crazy.

 How a cat reacts to this change depends on its unique personality.
 Many cats will start to take on a maternal role themselves.
 They may be less active, and prefer to cuddle up with their owner.

 They may also act aggressively toward other people approaching the expectant mother.
 This is more common in dogs, though.
 On the other hand, some cats must be completely indifferent.
 As long as nothing in their world changes, they’ll carry on regardless.

 What’s important is that a cat’s routine is maintained while an owner is pregnant.
 It’s understandable that things could fall by the wayside during such a time.
 If your cat is not having their needs met, however, it can cause problems.
 Don’t be shy about asking for help, and maybe even hire a cat-sitter at pivotal times.

 Another thing to consider is that your cat may feel stressed when the baby arrives.
 Felines are used to being treated as a priority.
-When a baby demands their owner’s attention, this changes through necessity.
+When a baby demands its owner’s attention, this changes through necessity.
 Again, ensure that nothing changes too drastically for your cat at such a time.
 Your pet will likely end up stressed by this new arrival.

 In some cases, they may start to sulk about the change in the attention pecking order.
 They’ll adapt, if they are still having their basic needs met.
 If your cat begins to behave aggressively or shows destructive tendencies, you may need professional help.